venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

-# How to run a Venom Validator node
+# How to run a Venom validator node

 ## Precautions